jito-foundation/ncn-template/docs/_onchain/00_pricing.md

     /// The fee group for the mint
     ncn_fee_group: NcnFeeGroup,

-    /// The reward multiplier in basis points
+    /// Reserved space for the reward multiplier in basis points
-    reward_multiplier_bps: PodU64,
+    reserved_reward_multiplier_bps: PodU64,

     /// The weight
     weight: PodU128,